-Are Online English Teaching Jobs Legitimate?By Jennifer Collis
+How to Tell If Online English Teaching Are Jobs LegitimateBy Jennifer Collis

 A job teaching English online almost seems too good to be true – can you really choose your own schedule, work from your living room, and make over $20 an hour – even if you have no previous teaching experience?
 In other words, are online English teaching jobs legitimate?
-In fact, they are, and as a virtual English teacher, you’ll even have the chance to help people along the way.
-Here’s what you need to know about finding and landing real online teaching jobs.
+In fact, they are, and as a virtual English teacher, you’ll even have the chance to help people improve their lives along the way.
+Here’s what you need to know about finding and landing online teaching jobs you can trust.

 What kinds of legitimate jobs are there as an online English teacher?

 Work for a company

 Most new online English teachers apply to teach with companies since they provide the teaching platform, students, and curriculum.
 Each company has its own range of hourly pay for teachers, based on their requirements and other criteria.
 Sometimes you can earn bonuses and incentives to raise your hourly rate, but essentially, there is an upper limit to what you can make.

 Another option is to offer your services within a trusted teacher marketplace, meaning you post your profile on a portal where students browse through teachers and select the one they want.
 This model offers more flexibility, as each teacher sets his or her own rates.
 It’s less common with new teachers since some marketing is involved and teachers usually have to create their own lesson materials and use an outside teaching platform.

 A third option is to become a “teacherpreneur” and start your own private tutoring business.
 Although working for yourself requires the most commitment, the sky’s the limit when it comes to earning potential!
 This option is popular with experienced teachers who may have started out working for a company but are ready to break off on their own.

 If you’re interested in learning how to start your own freelance tutoring business, check out Bridge’s Specialized Certification Course: Teaching English Online as a Freelancer.